danijeljw/danijelj/source/je-suivre-rivieres/holiday.md

 >When I ask myself to picture myself happy, I can see a future that involves a couch as your legs lay across me and I'm rubbing those feet and legs.

+Tomorrow we only have 2 last stops before the flight back to Adelaide.

+Goodnight and sweet dreams, my dear.

 # Jour 11 - Melbourne